aolney/ct-modular-book/docs/07-fun-mod-modifiers.md

 In the previous Bode plots, the cutoff frequency marked the location past which the amplitude reduced by 6 dB/Oct.
 This bend in the frequency response of the filter is called a pole, and the RC circuit is therefore an example of a 1-pole filter element.
-To get greater reductions than 6 dB/Oct, multiple 1-pole filter elements can be combined.^[RC circuits cannot be combined this way, but they remain useful for understanding the additive effect of each element.]
+To get greater reductions than 6 dB/Oct, multiple 1-pole filter elements can be combined.^[RC circuits cannot be simply combined, but they remain useful for understanding the additive effect of each element.]
 Each filter element has a distinct pole, so the overall shape of the drop off has bends corresponding to these poles.
 This means that a 4-pole filter would have four distinct regions of drop off rather than the single region we looked at before.
 Each region would contribute both to amplitude attenuation and phase shift at a given frequency.